newslynx/newslynx-sc-shares/docs/sous-chefs.rst

 Options
 ^^^^^^^

-In addition to default recipe options, ``share-counts-to-content-timeseries`` also accepts the following
+In addition to default recipe options, ``share-counts-for-urls`` also accepts the following

 -  ``urls``